 In the nineteenth century, the main thoroughfare of Waterloo Place was planned to connect the grand houses of Regent Terrace to Princes Street, and was run straight through the site of the old burial ground, requiring the transposition of several hundred bodies to the New Calton Burial Ground, a little further along the hillside.

-One of the highlights of the Old Calton Burial Ground is the mausoleum of philosopher David Hume, which cost (by his own stipulation) no more than £100, and bearing just his name, date of birth, and date of death.
+One of the highlights of the Old Calton Burial Ground is Robert Adam's mausoleum of philosopher David Hume, bearing just his name, date of birth, and date of death.
 A modest tomb to a great figure of the Scottish Enlightenment.

 The most prominent structure in the graveyard is the Martyrs' Monument, a needle-like structure built to commemorate five men who dreamed of a democratic political system at the end of the eighteenth century.
 Fearing that what had happened in France, with the overthrow of the monarchy and the government, sometime earlier, the men were arrested and put on trial for sedition, and punished with transportation and 14 years labour in a penal colony in Australia.
 Only one of them survived long enough to return to his homeland after his sentence, and in the 1840s the monument was erected in their honour.